 3Da2c Other organic fertilizers applied to soils

-The revision of N content in biogas feedstocks also affected the emission category 3Da2c Other organic fertilizers applied to soils.
-The change in NH3 emissions varied between -1.6% and 1.7% for the period 2004-2021.
+The revision of dry matter content in biogas feedstocks largely affected the emission category 3Da2c Other organic fertilizers applied to soils.
+The change in NH3 emissions varied between -12.6% and -3.7% for the period 2004-2022.